yash-yp/GSoC-21-Microtasks/Microtask-3/README.md

 - The generated markdown file is converted to PDF using PyPandoc.

-- Different formatting flags and files have been used to style the PDF during the conversion process.
+- Different formatting flags and files have been used to style the PDF during the conversion process.These have been described below:

+    - `'-f', 'markdown_github'`: Specify input file as github-markdown (Using 'gfm' results in text overflow with tables)
+    - `'--pdf-engine=xelatex'`: Specify pdf-engine as XeLaTeX
+    - `'-H', 'header.tex'` : Specify header file
+    - `'--highlight-style','zenburn'`: Highlighting styles for code snippets
+    - `'-V', 'colorlinks=true','-V', 'linkcolour:blue'` : Set hyperlink colour to blue
+    - `'--toc', '--toc-depth= 2'`: Add table of content upto two levels of headings

 ### Incorporation of Front-Content

 - The PyPDF2 library has been used to merge the generated PDF with the front elements of the report.